More About Our Services

-Securely store your records near you, and where you’re never more than a click away from retrieving critical documents.
-With Access:
+Securely store your records near you, and where you're never more than a click away from retrieving critical documents.
+With Access document storage in Dallas:

 Our records management platform, FileBRIDGE Records gives you complete control and 24/7 access to manage and govern your secure file storage.

 Store physical documents and other media in a highly secure, offsite storage facility near you.
-Access' records storage facilities are equipped with state-of-the-art security protocols that monitor and protect your records 24/7.
+Access' records management Dallas facilities are equipped with state-of-the-art security protocols that monitor and protect your records 24/7.

 We provide climate-controlled, weather- and fire-protected facilities for both paper and multimedia records.
 Keep film, video, x-rays, and tape backups from deteriorating due to environmental exposure and handling factors.

-And if that’s not secure enough: Consider underground storage vaults.
-These facilities are located hundreds of feet below ground to keep your business-critical records safe.
+And if that's not secure enough: Consider underground storage vaults.
+These document storage Dallas facilities are located hundreds of feet below ground to keep your business-critical records safe.

 All Access records centers and vaults are PRISM Privacy+ Certified.